Skip to main content

 What a Staircase Renovation Looks Like

-Assessment and removal.
 We inspect the existing treads — whether they're under carpet, painted, or already exposed — and give you an honest read on what's worth keeping vs. replacing.
 Carpet removal and tack strip removal is part of the job.

-Tread work.
 If the existing treads are solid and thick enough, we sand and refinish them to match your floor stain and finish.
 If they need replacement (common in older homes with narrow or damaged treads), we install new solid oak or maple treads.

-Baluster and handrail work.
 We replace dated wood or metal balusters, upgrade handrails, and refinish newel posts to match the overall look.
 Most homeowners upgrade from builder-grade dowel balusters to a cleaner craftsman or square-profile baluster at the same time.

 Combining a staircase renovation with floor work?
 Most Gwinnett County homeowners do both in one project so we can match stains perfectly.
 Ask about hardwood floor refinishing in Gwinnett County or new hardwood installation in Gwinnett County when you call.